Year 4 Curriculum Overview

 This beautiful book is the story of an old man living in a railway carriage on a rubbish dump who knows that even rubbish can sometimes contain treasure.
 During this unit, the children will learn about electrical units and design and make a working lamp from recycled materials.
 They will also develop their use of improvisation in music and investigate the work of artist Jane Perkins who creates her pieces using found materials.
 The children will end the unit by designing and making their own artwork in her style.

 Summer 1 - The Beatrix Potter Collection

-Fantastic Finish: Art Day focusing on animal habitats and making bird feeders.
+Fantastic Finish: An outdoor day set around animal habitats and making mini-gardens

 Book: The Beatrix Potter Collection Author: Beatrix Potter